 Of course, one of the best ways to discover San Francisco's delicacies is to do so with your friends.
 Check out these great places for group dining, these excellent food tours, and the learning experiences available at the San Francisco Wine School.
 In one trip to San Francisco, you can develop the palette of a pro!

-Planting, growing, using that ingredient in the kitchen, bringing it to the table, and having a story on the plate, it's so powerful. - Dominique Crenn, Two Michelin Star Chef
+Planting, growing, using that ingredient in the kitchen, bringing it to the table, and having a story on the plate, it's so powerful. - Dominique Crenn, Three Michelin Star Chef

 Local, Sustainable Sources

 Northern California has robust agriculture, providing top-quality ingredients to the chefs of the city year-round.
 As a result, Bay Area cuisine has taken its place as a leader in fresh flavors.

 For example, the famous Waterfront Restaurant is a favorite among celebs and locals alike for its farm-to-table produce and its selection of sustainably harvested seafood.
 The STEM Kitchen & Garden menu features produce from its on-site garden, as well as certified cage-free eggs and humanely-raised meats.